WebAssembly/design/FutureFeatures.md

 one use case.
 C/C++ compilers could also determine that some global variables never have their address taken.

-## Importing linear memory

-In the MVP, functions and [linear memory](Modules.md#linear-memory-section) can be exported, but only functions can be imported.
-This feature would additionally allow importing linear memory.
-One use case is sharing linear memories between separate WebAssembly [instances](Modules.md).
-Another use case is allowing, on the Web platform, importing a JS `ArrayBuffer` as a linear memory.
-This would allow highly efficient, specialized code to be generated for accessing the `ArrayBuffer`.

 ## Streaming Compilation

 The WebAssembly binary format is designed to allow streaming decoding,